 Altare della Patria (Altar of the Fatherland)

-The Altare della Patria (Altar of the Fatherland) and Victor Emmanuel II Monument honours Italy’s first king with an exceptionally magnificent building.
+The Altare della Patria (Altar of the Fatherland) and Victor Emmanuel II Monument honors Italy’s first king with an exceptionally magnificent building.
 Affectionately nicknamed ‘The Wedding Cake’ by locals, the white marble exterior and columned facade look somewhat like a frosted cake with candles.

 It can be hard to get a good photo of Altare della Patria as the road out front is fairly busy and there is no public parking.
 If you can, head to the grassy area at Piazza Venezia during golden hour to capture the architectural symmetry of the building from head on.